NorthOC/basedflix/README.md

 You can modify `install.sh` to not include the PATH addition to `.bashrc` and change the directory to where `basedflix` should be copied (I left some helpful comments ^_^ )

-The instructions for manual installation can be found inside the file `basedflix.sh`
+The instructions for manual installation (if you choose not to install via `install.sh`) can be found inside the file `basedflix.sh`

 ## Important Note